Alcohol and cancer: Vulvar cancer

 One study reported "No consistent association emerged between milk, meat, liver, alcohol and coffee consumption and risk of vulvar cancer."
 A Danish study found the reverse, that alcohol consumption is significantly associated with VV-SCCvagina and VV-SCCvulva cancer.
 A Swedish study concluded that alcoholic women are at no higher risk for cancer of the vulva.

-Might reduce risk
+May reduce risk

 Hodgkin's lymphoma (HL)

 A study concluded, "The results of this large-scale European study … suggested a protective effect of alcohol on development of NHL for men and in non-Mediterranean countries."
 A population based case-control study in Germany found that alcohol reduced the risk of HL for both men and women but more so for men, whose risk was lowered by 53%.

 A population-based case-control study in Italy reported a protective effect of alcohol consumption on risk of HL among non-smokers.
 Analysis of data from a series of case-control studies in Northern Italy revealed a modest positive effect of alcohol on lowering risk of HL among both smokers and non-smokers.

 A study considering more than 1 million American women found that increasing levels of alcohol consumption were associated with a decreased risk of Hodgkin's Lymphoma.